datajoint/element-deeplabcut/README.md

 experiment session, thus assembling a fully functional behavior pipeline (see the example [workflow-deeplabcut](https://github.com/datajoint/workflow-deeplabcut)).

-This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal, multi-camera, or 3D models.
+This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal or multi-camera models.

 ## The Pipeline Architecture